sts10/lemire_nearly_divisionless_random/readme.markdown

 Check!

+## A pause to explain what we're trying to do here

+Sometimes we need to generate random numbers.
+Computers can do this, but given how they work, they spit out random numbers on a range from 0 to 2^x.
+For example, if you happen to want a random number from 0 to 255, computers can get one quickly because 2^8 = 256.
+But what if we want a random number from 1 to 100? or 0 to 5?

+One way to make this a bit more tangible is imagine if someone gives you a 6-sided die and tells you to generate a random number from 1 to 6.
+Easy!
+Roll the die and read it to them!
+But what if they ask you for a random number between 1 and 4?
+If you rolled a 5 or 6, you'd have to roll again (basically "rejecting" those results).
+Having to "reject" some rolls is inevitable, but once the numbers get a little bigger, there are some tricks to make the overall process go a bit faster on computers.

+The problem Lemire's code address is taking one of these "fast" random numbers and quickly adapting them to _any_ given range of numbers.

 ## Our starting point, our foothold

 As MacCárthaigh notes in his post, he used the contestants' answers to write his own explanation in [a truly wonderful and very long code comment](https://github.com/colmmacc/s2n/blob/7ad9240c8b9ade0cc3a403a732ba9f1289934abd/utils/s2n_random.c#L188).
 This, rather than anything written by Lemire, was my first path forward.